iXORTech/iXORTech-website/src/index.md

  ### Join us

-If you want to join us, please send us an email to [contact@ixor.tech](mailto:contact@ixor.tech). <br/>Be creative, and let's do something that makes you proud or something meaningful to you together.
+If you want to join us, please send an email to [contact(AT)ixor.tech](mailto:contact@ixor.tech).
+Be creative, and let's do something proud and meaningfull together.